CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/emsp_registration.md

 ## Use cases covered by IOP

 OCPI features are composed by several use cases that an eMSP can choose to implement or not when connecting to an operator.
-In case of connection to GIREVE, here is the list of use cases that a CPO can implement :
+In case of connection to Gireve, here is the list of use cases that a CPO can implement :

 ### Technical Use cases